ArpanBardhan/19CS406-EX-1/README.md

 # RESULT:
-Thus, python program to perform stop and wait protocol was successfully executed.
+Thus, the program to implement socket programming date and time display from client to server using TCP Sockets was successfully executed.